temporalio/documentation/docs/go/search-apis.md

 The [Go SDK Client](https://pkg.go.dev/go.temporal.io/sdk/client#Client) offers APIs for configuring search attributes.
 There are also APIs on the SDK client for listing Workflows by status.
+Go samples for search attributes can be found at [`temporalio/samples-go`](https://github.com/temporalio/samples-go/tree/master/searchattributes).

 ## Value types